ivan0w/Ragdoll-Script-FiveM/README.md

 Type in server.cfg :
 start ragdoll
 -----------------------
-IF YOU HAVE ANY IDEAS OR QUESTIONS PLEASE CONTACT ME HERE ! ivan0w#5868
+IF YOU HAVE ANY IDEAS OR QUESTIONS PLEASE CONTACT ME HERE: ! ivan0w#5868
 -------------------------------------------------------------------------